Are These TikTok-Hyped Swim Shorts Proof That Full Coverage Bathers Are Making A Resurgence?

-I vividly remember being at a waterpark when I was 11, refusing to take off my iconic Piping Hot boardies that I proudly wore over my bather bottoms before I went on all the waterslides.
-Not because I loved them, but because I had this relentless fear that, one day, I'd come off a ride swimmer-less and have to wade bare bottom out of the shallows.
+I vividly remember being at a waterpark when I was 11, refusing to take off my iconic Piping Hot board shorts that I proudly wore over my bikini bottoms before I went on all the waterslides.
+Not because I loved them, but because I had this relentless fear that, one day, I'd come off a ride swimsuit-less and have to wade bare bottom out of the shallows.
 The thought wasn't pretty.

-I vividly remember being at a waterpark when I was 11, refusing to take off my iconic Piping Hot boardies that I proudly wore over my bather bottoms before I went on all the waterslides.
-Not because I loved them, but because I had this relentless fear that, one day, I'd come off a ride swimmer-less and have to wade bare bottom out of the shallows.
+I vividly remember being at a waterpark when I was 11, refusing to take off my iconic Piping Hot board shorts that I proudly wore over my bikini bottoms before I went on all the waterslides.
+Not because I loved them, but because I had this relentless fear that, one day, I'd come off a ride swimsuit-less and have to wade bare bottom out of the shallows.
 The thought wasn't pretty.

 Advertisement